 Bad debts are provided on the allowance method based on management's evaluation of the collectability of outstanding tenant receivables at the end of the year.
-Management identified receivables they believe to be uncollectible and recorded an allowance for doubtful accounts of \$2,609 at March 31, 2020.
+Management identified no receivables they believe to be uncollectible for the year ending March 31, 2021 due to COVID-19 and eviction halts.